 Navicent Health Collaborative Research

 An Memorandum of Understanding (MOU) exists between Navicent Health and Mercer University.
 The institution of primary employment of the Lead Principal Investigator or the institution where most of the research is taking place will be the IRB of record.
-The Institutional Officials at both institutions must approve and sign the protocol application.
+The appropriate departmental officials at both institutions must approve and sign the protocol application.

 Student investigators cannot act as Principal Investigators for a Navicent Health Joint Protocol Research Study unless Mercer University is the IRB of record.